idilpreetsingh/comp698-final/README.md

 9. Final step was to deploy full bootstrap app to staging server and hello world response to production server.
 To do so, i updated the code of main.tf and creating prod instances and prod manager with desired output based on new image and old image i got from GCP.
 To push changes to github, i followed same procedure as previously, created branch ‘prod-stag’, checkout to ‘prod-stag’, did it git status to confirm changes, add ‘main.tf’ subdirectory to branch, commit, push the branch, pull request through github, waited for travis-ci to pass build and merged to master.
 To push changes to terraform server, i logged into ‘terraform-configuration’ instance on terminal using ‘gcloud compute ssh terraform-configuration’ and cd into the repo and run command ‘git pull’ to update all the change to main.tf.
 To apply changes, run the command ‘terraform apply’ in terraform subfolder.
-But got error because i repeated same missing what i did in step 7.
+But got error because i repeated same mistake what i did in step 7.
 So i had to change all the instances names.
 I did so and re did the entire thing which was made changes locally, pushed to github, pulled changed at terraform server.
 To apply the changed and run server, i ran command ‘terraform apply’ .
 This time apply was successfully completed.
 To check and get external IP i ran command ‘gcloud compute instances list’ and verified that it is running on server as well as on Web.
 Final result of production was showing Hello World output and staging server was showing bootstrap app.